-Easy to put on, comfortable and durable, they allow full range of movement without shifting or impeding on the muscle.
-Once the working set is complete, their velcro design allows quick removal; a feature you will only appreciate once you have trained this way.
+Easy to put on, comfortable and durable, the BfR Pro products allow full range of movement without shifting or impeding on the muscle.
+Once the working set is complete, their velcro design allows quick removal; a feature you'll only appreciate once you've trained this way!

-In that time, the training techniques and its application have developed rapidly, and it is now used in bodybuilding, rehab and medical interventions around the world.
-Similarly, the understanding of what mechanisms of change it creates within the body have developed in recent years allowing a more precise use of the technology and now being used by many elite athletes and their coaches.
+In that time, the training techniques and its application have developed rapidly, and it's now used in bodybuilding, rehab and medical interventions around the world.
+Similarly, the understanding of what mechanisms of change it creates within the body have developed in recent years allowing a more precise use of the technology, and it's now being used by many elite athletes and their coaches.

-With those extracellular changes occurring, it is no surprise to find that intracellular changes are abundant, too.
-Before we look into those, we must consider that muscle as a whole can be broken down into many levels with varying fiber types.
-There are 3 types of skeletal muscle fiber: Slow Twitch fibers (Type 1) are utilized by endurance athletes and can only function in the presence of oxygen.
-Fast Twitch Oxidative (Type 2a) are a much more explosive variety yet also utilize the oxidation of O2 to produce energy resulting in an explosive fiber with a resistance to fatigue in the medium term.
-The final fiber is Fast Twitch Glycolytic (Type 2b) which is only able to metabolize via the anaerobic glycolysis pathway without the use of O2.
+With those extracellular changes occurring, it's no surprise to find that intracellular changes are abundant, too.
+Before we look into those, we must consider that muscle as a whole can be broken down into many levels with varying fibre types.
+There are 3 types of skeletal muscle fibre: Slow Twitch fibres (Type 1) are utilised by endurance athletes and can only function in the presence of oxygen.
+Fast Twitch Oxidative (Type 2a) are a much more explosive variety yet also utilise the oxidation of O2 to produce energy resulting in an explosive fibre with a resistance to fatigue in the medium term.
+The final fibre is Fast Twitch Glycolytic (Type 2b) which is only able to metabolise via the anaerobic glycolysis pathway without the use of O2.
 This drastically increases recovery time and reduces its ability to function beyond the most explosive of activities, i.e. intense weight lifting and sprinting.

 This lack of oxygen creates a hypoxic environment within the tissue causing the release of Vascular Endothelial Growth Factor (VEGF).
 This signaling protein chemical is responsible for the creation of new blood vessels and their supporting networks.
 Blood vessels once complete will increase the surface area ratio of diffusion within the tissue allowing more oxygen and key nutrients to the tissue in the future along with increased lactate threshold.

-With all that considered, it is clear that occlusion training should be a key technique in any athlete’s armory.
+With all that considered, it's clear that occlusion training should be a key technique in any athlete’s armory.
 However, it has one final trick up its sleeve.
 Occlusion training should be completed using only 20% of an individual’s 1 rep max and complete more repetitions per set, usually until failure.
-This reduced weight dramatically reduces the stress placed on joints which enable it to be used in rehabilitation or through minor injuries.
+This reduced weight dramatically reduces the stress placed on joints which enables it to be used in rehabilitation or through minor injuries.

-Read the full article and find the resources used at James' personal blog here.
+*This is a slightly altered version for BfR readers.
+Read the full article and find the resources used at James's personal blog here.

 Comments will be approved before showing up.